 5 cool ideas for meeting your goal

 1. Study your desired goal for one hour a day.
 There’s no shortage of books, white papers, magazine articles, podcasts, YouTube videos, etc. Within a few months, you’ll be an expert.
-Achieving your goal will be much easier when you actually know what you’re doing.
+Achieving your goal will be much easier when you actually know what you’re doing.2.
+Get in better physical shape.
+Even if your goal has nothing to do with athletic performance, you’ll gain increased energy, better stamina, and more confidence.

 3. Network like crazy.
 Associate with others who are connected to your goal.
 Seek out people who share your goal, ideally people who have already achieved something similar.
 Connecting with these folks will almost guarantee more opportunities and a faster learning curve.